swcarpentry/DEPRECATED-boot-camps/python/variables_and_types/Readme.md

 * methods
 * modules

-## iPython
+## IPython
-You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run iPython, or you can run iPython notebook.  iPython is an alternative to the built-in Python interpreter with some nice features.  iPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
+You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run IPython, or you can run IPython Notebook.
+IPython is an alternative to the built-in Python interpreter with some nice features.
+IPython Notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin just this once.

 ```